 5. Then:

 5.1.
-If the test statistic is greater than the pass decision number for the sample size given in Table 1/1 below, the pollutant is passed;
+If the test statistic is greater than the pass decision number for the sample size given in Table App1/1, the pollutant is passed;

 5.2.
-If the test statistic is less than the fail decision number for the sample size given in Table 1/1 below, the pollutant is failed; otherwise, an additional vehicle is tested and the calculation reapplied to the sample with a sample size one unit greater.
+If the test statistic is less than the fail decision number for the sample size given in Table App1/1, the pollutant is failed; otherwise, an additional vehicle is tested and the calculation reapplied to the sample with a sample size one unit greater.

-Table 1/1
+Table App1/1